AusClimateService/npcp/reports/phase1/phase1_report.md

-To aid cross-study comparability, we employed metrics that were used by previous bias correction assessments for Australia (e.g. [Vogel et al 2023](https://doi.org/10.1016/j.jhydrol.2023.129693)) and/or the widely used list of climate indices recommended by the Expert Team on Climate Change Detection and Indices (ETCCDI; e.g. [Alexander et al 2006](https://doi.org/10.1029/2005JD006290)).
+To aid cross-study comparability, we employed metrics that were used by previous bias correction assessments for Australia (e.g. [Vogel et al 2023](https://doi.org/10.1016/j.jhydrol.2023.129693)) and/or selected from the widely used list of climate indices recommended by the Expert Team on Climate Change Detection and Indices (ETCCDI; e.g. [Alexander et al 2006](https://doi.org/10.1029/2005JD006290)).
 The complete results for each variable and metric are available in a series of supplementary files